dafny-lang/dafny/docs/_includes/Statements.md

 `x,y := y,x` to swap the values of `x` and `y`.
 If more than one left-hand side is used, these must denote different l-values, unless the corresponding right-hand sides also denote the same value.
-There must be an equal number of left-hand sides and righ-hand sides in this case.
+There must be an equal number of left-hand sides and right-hand sides in this case.
 Of course, the most common case will have only one ``Rhs`` and one ``Lhs``.